 Other tests that may be used to diagnose cataracts or to determine if surgery is needed include:

 Surgery is the only cure for cataracts, but it is almost never an emergency.
-Most cataracts cause no problem other than reducing a person's ability to see.
-Except for injury due to falls or unsafe driving.
+Most cataracts cause no other health problems besides reducing a person's ability to see.
 Usually, there is no harm in delaying surgery, except for an increased risk of injury from falls or unsafe driving.
 Sometimes delaying surgery will cause a moderate (easy to perform surgery on) cataract to progress to an advanced (difficult to perform surgery on) cataract.
 People usually have plenty of time to carefully consider options and discuss them with an ophthalmologist.

 There is no constant rate at which cataracts progress:

 - Some cataracts develop to a certain point and then stop.

 - Even if a cataract does progress, it may be years before it interferes with vision.
 Your doctor may recommend "watchful waiting" and delaying surgery while monitoring your condition on an on-going basis.

 - It is very rare for people to need immediate cataract surgery.